arifkhan1990/Basic_Top_50_programming-_problem_and_solution/README.md

 Basic Top 50 programming problem and solution for bangladeshi software company like BJIT, Orbitax , Entertech etc

 1. How do you find the missing number in a given integer array of 1 to 100?
+2. How do you find the duplicate number on a given integer array?